Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 ### CMake options

+-DUSE_QT5=(0|1) Defaults to 0 (use Qt6).
+Build Sigil using Qt5 or Qt6

--DQt5_DIR=`<path>` Configures cmake to use a Qt5 installation other than the normal system version of Qt5 (ex. /opt/Qt5.12.3/5.12/gcc_64/lib/cmake/Qt5 - the path should alays end in /lib/cmake/Qt5)
+-DQt6_DIR=`<path>` Configures cmake to use a Qt6 installation other than the normal system version of Qt5 (ex. /opt/Qt6.2.3/lib/cmake/Qt6 - the path should alays end in /lib/cmake/Qt6)

 -DCMAKE_INSTALL_PREFIX=`<path>` Configures the prefix where Sigil will be installed to (default is /usr/local)